Microfinance in Tanzania: National Microfinance Bank

-This bank could probably constitute to the closest to state bank that the country has.
-The bank originated from the reconstruction of the NBC (National Bank of Commerce, through parliamentary Act after the mandate of the NBC was terminated following the monopoly it had in commercial banking in the country (Lindvert et al., 2018).
+The National Microfinance Bank developed from the restructuring of the National Bank of Commerce (NBC) following changes to Tanzania's banking sector (Lindvert et al., 2018).
 The national microfinance bank (NMB) was registered by the registrar of companies and operates under the supervision of the Bank of Tanzania in the prudential supervision and licensing.
 Its main source of finances are capital and deposits which makes it a self –sustainable and independent institution.
 It usually enjoys the advantage of its network as well as its size which currently has about one hundred and four branches and agencies in almost every district in Tanzania with only twelve of its branches offering microfinance services.
 However the bank has a plan of adding about sixteen more offices and branches which would allow operations of microfinance services.
 Besides it size, its various microfinance operations usually have considerable stature (Mwizarubi et al., 2016).

 Generally, its outstanding portfolio is about Tsh.
 907.5 million towards the end of year 2001, with an average of 246 US dollars for each account.
 The various loans offered by this bank is usually similar to the loans offered by other microfinance such as CRDB and AKIBA.
 These loans are made to specific individuals, groups as well as other small business entrepreneurs.
 The basic product relating to microfinance that is offered in this bank is the saving deposits which offers the best and easiest way of acquiring a loan at NMB and also the most reliable way of acquiring a loan (Harvey et al., 2018).
 The bank expands and facilitates microfinance in three different methods which includes providing loans to small businesses for purchasing inventory and supply of commodities, collecting and paying clients to or from small and micro enterprises.

 NMB encourages and expands microfinance in three ways: